nithinrajkore/nithinrajkore.github.io/README.md

 ```

 In ~1 minute the live URL will be **https://nithinrajkore.github.io**.

-## Switching themes later

-If you want to swap to one of the other themes (e.g. Crimson Noir), just ask.
-The mechanical change is: copy `crimson/index.html` → `index.html`, copy any `styles.css` / `script.js` it depends on into root, update the `View other themes` link, push.

-## Customize content

 - All copy lives in `index.html` (or whichever theme folder you're editing)
 - Editorial: red accent is `--red: #d10024`, swap inside the `<style>` block